Angioplasty for Peripheral Arterial Disease of the Legs

 and inflates a small balloon at the end of a tube.
 The balloon may remain

 inflated for a short time.
+If the doctor is going to place a stent in the artery, the balloon is inflated inside of the stent.
 The pressure from the inflated balloon

-causes the mesh stent to expand and press the plaque against the wall of the
+causes the stent to expand and press the plaque against the wall of the

 artery, creating more room for blood to flow.